 Update your Network Adapter driver software and see if that helps.
 You will have to do it via the Device Manager or Windows Update or directly download it from the OEM website.

 Windows Update offers driver update through the additional update link.
-If there is no update, you can download the software and then install it.
+If there is no update, you can download and install the software.

 2] Run Network Adapter Troubleshooter